stan-dev/design-docs/designs/0035-pre-model-gqs.md

-- Feature Name: Generated Data Block
+- Feature Name: Latent Data Block
 - Start Date: 09-30-2024

 # Summary
 [summary]: #summary

-This design doc proposes adding a new block to the Stan language called `generated data` with a range of proposed uses.
+This design doc proposes adding a new block to the Stan language called `latent data` with a range of proposed uses.
 The new block will appear between the transformed parameter and model blocks and be executed once at the beginning of each iteration using `double` values for all parameters and transformed parameters.
-The `generated data` variables will then be in scope for the rest of the program, but cannot be modified.
+The `latent data` variables will then be in scope for the rest of the program, but cannot be modified.